ydvkundan2005/Portfolio-/README.md

 # 🚀 Kundan Prasad Yadav — Portfolio Website

-A modern and interactive personal portfolio website showcasing my skills, projects, and journey as an aspiring Software Engineer and Full Stack Developer.
+A modern as well as interactive personal portfolio website showcasing my skills, projects, and journey as an aspiring Software Engineer and Full Stack Developer.
 Built with a futuristic UI design, smooth animations, and responsive layouts to create an engaging user experience.

 ---